rajsinghuk/amex_python/README.rst

 Amex_Python
 ---------

-Simple python project for downloading recent transactions data from `AmericanExpress.com`_ and loading it into `MySQL`_.
+Simple python project for downloading recent transactions data from AmericanExpress.com and loading it into MySQL.

 Prerequisites